 Learn how to cook kidney beans from scratch with this simple step-by-step tutorial.
 Covering three different ways to cook dried kidney beans, you'll end up with creamy, perfectly-cooked beans every time.

 We are huge fans of beans here on HNL, especially if they're cooked from scratch.
 So much tastier than canned!
 Less salty!
-And so affordable!
+And so fun to make!

 Having a batch of perfectly cooked kidney beans on hand is the jumping off point for so many wonderful dishes.
 They're so creamy and delicious, and since they're a larger bean, they hold up well in many recipes - like in our Vegetarian Chili Recipe.